 Our expert advice includes energy efficient machines and economically designed floor options that are optimally designed to save labor and protect your home from floods and fires.

 The laundry room finally became the center for controlling dynamic and orderly cleaning, either in the elegant corner of the basement or in the corner near the kitchen.
 If you need help with updating your own network, check out our expert tips, from energy efficient machines to affordable flooring options to the best designs.
 Work to protect your home from flood and fire risks.

-Where you can Place It
+Where you can Put it

-Around the bottom floor
+Around the first floor

 Front-Loader Add-On: Pedestals